negbuna/Univestal/README.md

-# All-in-one app for learning to trade stocks and cryptocurrency!
+# Learn how to trade stocks and cryptocurrency
-## Beta download 👇👇👇
+## Beta download
 https://testflight.apple.com/join/43RrhW8V

 ## License
 This project is licensed under a **Creative Commons Attribution**.
 See the [LICENSE](./LICENSE) file for details.